 Typical learning layers for AI training for employees look like this:

-- Foundations for everyone: What AI can and cannot do, risks, GDPR basics
+- Foundations for everyone: What AI can and cannot do, risks, and data basics

 - Prompt writing: Asking clear questions, providing context, iterating